planetfederal/qgis-suite-plugin/doc/source/actions/qgis.rst

    * - Action
      - Description
+   * - Refresh
+     - Updates the contents of the list of QGIS styles in the tree.
    * - Publish
      - Publishes the selected style.
 The operation is defined in the dialog shown below.

        .. image:: img/publish_style.png

-       If no name is entered in the textbox, the name of the layer will be used as sytle name.
+       If no name is entered in the textbox, the name of the layer will be used as style name.
 Otherwise, the specified name will be used.